 Chris Abrams, owner of MJ Life Insurance, challenges entrepreneurs to think about what kinds of systems they would need to feel comfortable leaving the business in their employees' hands for an extended vacation or leave of absence.

 He advises creating a book of standard operating procedures for the whole business, adding that the simple act of writing down these best practices can have other benefits: "Documenting my procedures has made me examine everything necessary to run my business in detail and make processes more efficient."

 Employees look to their leaders for cues on how to think and act in their jobs.
-Strive to project the behaviors you want to see adopted by your staff and try to be consistent in your own actions.
-Not only will you gain respect in your team's eyes, they'll also have a clear picture of how they can win respect in yours.
+Strive to project the behaviors you want to see in your staff and try to be consistent.
+Modeling consistency and integrity will gain the respect of your team and give them a clear picture of how they can win your respect.

 Elizabeth Saunders, founder of Real Life E, stresses how important your responses are in shaping your employees' behavior, especially when things don't go according to plan.
 Reacting with anger or without consistency can make your employees doubt whether telling you the truth is a good idea.
 "You can encourage openness and honesty by responding calmly when they tell you something has not gone as you expected, talking through a plan for moving forward and agreeing on follow-up and accountability."

 "Before your management approach can be effective, it must be consistent," writes Jayson DeMers, founder and CEO of AudienceBloom.
 "You must reward the same behaviors every time they appear, discourage the same behaviors when they appear and treat every member of your team with an equal, level-headed view."